magpylib/magpylib/docs/index.md

 Magpylib supports *Python3.8+* and relies on common scientific computation libraries *Numpy*, *Scipy*, *Matplotlib* and *Plotly*.
 Optionally, *Pyvista* is recommended as graphical backend.

 ## Quickstart

+Here is an example how to use Magpylib

 ```python
 import magpylib as magpy